 Seek a New York Attorney to Combat Discrimination

 No one should receive unfair treatment at work due to factors like race, national origin, gender, disability, age, or sexual orientation.
-If you feel you have been wrongly discriminated against within the workplace, the Law Office of Christopher Q. Davis, located in New York City, can assist you.
+If you feel you have been wrongly discriminated against within the workplace, the Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.